parikshit-rs/URL-Shortener/README.md

 query using MongoDB Atlas Search, retrieves matching results from the database, and presents them to the user.

-Overall, the project provides a complete URL shortening solution with the ability to generate short URLs, store them in a database, and offer search functionality to retrieve URLs based on keywords.It also has a search based functionalty which has been implemented using MongoDB Atlas search.
+Overall, the project provides a complete URL shortening solution with the ability to generate short URLs, store them in a database, and offer search functionality to retrieve URLs based on keywords.
+It also has a search based functionalty which has been implemented using MongoDB Atlas search.

 ## How to run this project
 First, make sure you have Node.js and MongoDB installed on your machine.
 Then, follow these steps: